Terrorist killer of Israeli officer Arnon Zmora eliminated in Gaza strike - www.lokmattimes.com

 Terrorist killer of Israeli officer Arnon Zmora eliminated in Gaza strike

-Tel Aviv [Israel] September 27 (ANI/TPS): In an airstrike carried out on Saturday, Israeli forces eliminated Hamas terrorist Muhammad ...
+Tel Aviv [Israel], September 28 (ANI/TPS): In an airstrike carried out on Saturday, Israeli forces eliminated Hamas terrorist Muhammad ...

-Tel Aviv [Israel] September 27 (ANI/TPS): In an airstrike carried out on Saturday, Israeli forces eliminated Hamas terrorist Muhammad Ahmed Yousef al-Jamal, who killed police special forces officer Arnon Zmora on June 8, 2024, during a Gaza raid that rescued four Israeli hostages.
+Tel Aviv [Israel], September 28 (ANI/TPS): In an airstrike carried out on Saturday, Israeli forces eliminated Hamas terrorist Muhammad Ahmed Yousef al-Jamal, who killed police special forces officer Arnon Zmora on June 8, 2024, during a Gaza raid that rescued four Israeli hostages.
 Al-Jamal was also one of the guards who held the hostages prisoner.

 Also eliminated with him was Sari Idris Muhammad al-Aqrab, another Hamas terrorist, who raided the country on October 7 and was close to al-Jamal.